SanidhyaSaxena04/Cryptography-Signature-Simulation/README.md

 2. Open it in any modern web browser (like Chrome or Firefox).

 ---
-*A project by Ansu Raj, Astitva Sharma, Sanidhya Saxena, Satyam Saurav, and Dhruv Jaipuria for Vellore Institute of Technology, Chennai.*
+*A project by Ansu Raj, Astitva Sharma, Sanidhya Saxena, Satyam Saurav, and Dhruv Jaipuria for Vellore Institute of Technology, Vellore.*